University of Colorado Boulder: Media

 The CU Independent is the award-winning, student-run news publication for the University of Colorado Boulder.
 It has been digital-only since August 2006, one of the first major college newspapers to drop its print edition.
 It was founded in 1978 as the Working Press but soon adopted the name Campus Press.
 It was launched by Mal Deans, a CU journalism instructor, to serve as a student-run newspaper after the Colorado Daily left campus and became a community newspaper.
 The name was changed to the CU Independent in August 2008 after it split from the journalism school's curriculum in the wake of a controversy over a student journalist's racially charged column.
-In December 2019, the university's media college, which had been providing space and retaining staff pay, announced it will defund the CU Independent in favor of a faculty-led media enterprise.
+In December 2019, the university's media college, which had been providing space and retaining staff pay, announced it would defund the CU Independent in favor of a faculty-led media enterprise.
 Staff of the CU Independent said they would continue to maintain the website and publish content under a new funding model separate from the college.

 1000-Word Philosophy is a philosophy blog that publishes introductory 1000-word (or less) essays on philosophical topics.

-Most of the authors are the students and graduates of the CU Boulder.
+Most of the authors are students and graduates of CU Boulder.
 The blog is created and edited by Andrew D. Chapman, a philosophy lecturer at this university.
 The essays generally include references or sources for more information.

-What’s Wrong? is the "not quite official" blog of the University of Colorado, Boulder's Center for Values and Social Policy.
-It is edited by David Boonin, professor of philosophy and Associate Dean for Arts and Humanities.
+What's Wrong? is the "not quite official" blog of the University of Colorado, Boulder's Center for Values and Social Policy.
 The blog's purpose is to provide "a forum for discussing and reporting on topics in applied normative philosophy".